ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 ## Design theme list

 A theme is a set of directories to look for templates in.
 At application level, theme's templates are placed in a directory under `templates/themes` which has the same name as the theme.
-For example, `standard` theme's templates can be placed in `templates/themes/standard` directory.
+For example, templates placed in `templates/themes/standard` directory are automatically added to the `standard` theme.

 !!! caution